Car Accident Damages – Non-Economic & Excess Economic Losses

 Injured in a Car Accident?
 You May Recover Non-Economic Loss Damages

 If you’re injured in an auto accident, non-economic loss damages are the losses that affect your quality of life.
 They include:

 - scarring and disfigurement

-In order to bring a claim for non-economic loss damages, your injuries must satisfy Michigan’s “threshold injury” requirement.
+In order to bring a claim for non-economic loss damages, your injuries must satisfy Michigan’s “threshold injury” requirement, which the No-Fault Act defines as a “serious impairment of body function,” “permanent serious disfigurement,” or death.
 Because the standard for what constitutes a “threshold injury” is subject to change, it is important to seek the advice of an auto accident attorney in Michigan, who can help determine whether or not your injuries satisfy this threshold requirement and enable you to pursue a claim for non-economic loss damages.